 4 Stages of Psychological Safety

 In order to establish a psychologically safe workplace, leaders must consistently engage in three key activities.
-The first stage is setting the stage, which involves creating an environment where open and honest communication is not only accepted but encouraged.
+The first stage is setting the stage.
+This means creating a place where open and honest communication is accepted and encouraged.
 The second stage is inviting engagement, which means actively seeking out feedback and input from team members.

 Finally, leaders must respond productively to feedback, taking action to address concerns and improve the overall work environment.
 These three stages require a shift in both behavior and structure but are essential for creating a workplace where employees feel safe and supported.